mirego/trikot/trikot-streams/documentation/PUBLISHERS.md

 - `Publisher` **never** emit a null value
 - [PublisherExtentions](../streams/src/commonMain/kotlin/com/mirego/trikot/streams/reactive/PublisherExtensions.kt) offers a kotlin way to subscribe easily and use `processors`
-- Publishers values and subscribers will be [frozen](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/freeze.html) when switching from a thread to another.

 #### PublisherExtensions